-In 2006 John Wiley watched as half a dozen children got on a school bus from a run down, high rent, local motel.
-He thought to himself, “No child should have to live in such a horrible place”.
-So he and a hand full of friends began reaching out to working families who pay $800 to $1,200 a month to live in a one room motel.
-They discovered that most of the families had been trapped in this one room world for years on end.
+In 2006, John Wiley watched as a half-dozen children got on a school bus from a run-down, high-rent, local motel.
+He thought to himself, “No child should have to live in such a horrible place.”
+So he and a handful of friends began reaching out to working families who pay $800 to $1,200 a month to live in one-room motels.
+They discovered that most of the families had been trapped in this one-room world for years on end.

-As time went by the financial weight of helping so many families became unmanageable.
-In 2008 while driving past the vacant Park Lane Hospital, John said to himself, “Somebody ought to buy that hospital and turn it into a place for our families—he quickly became accountable for his words.
+As time went by, the financial weight of helping so many families became unmanageable.
+In 2008 while driving past the vacant Park Lane Hospital, John said to himself, “Somebody ought to buy that hospital and turn it into a place for our families” — and he quickly became accountable for his words.

-In 2009, John founded a non-profit organization called River of Refuge.
-This organization has purchased a former hospital with the intention of transforming it into transitional housing for working families who are trapped in high rent motels.
+In 2009, John founded a nonprofit organization called River of Refuge.
+The organization purchased a former hospital and is transforming it into transitional housing for working families who are trapped in high-rent motels.

-The assistance they receive allows them a save the money they would have otherwise paid to the high rent motels.
+The assistance these working families receive allows them to save the money they would have otherwise paid to high-rent motels.
 This allows the families to heal financially and ultimately move into more affordable housing.